- An annual election is overseen by the Registrar, Professor Philippa Saunders FMedSci, supported by the Fellowship Officer, Russell Crandon.

 - Acknowledgement of nomination form, to be signed by the candidate and returned by post.

 - Candidate supporting documents uploaded to e-Lect candidate profile.

-- Reprints of the candidate’s top ten publications (uploaded to e-Lect).
+- Reprints of the candidate’s top ten publications/outputs (uploaded to e-Lect).

 The following information will be required for each candidate:-

 - A proposal (from three Academy Fellows)